aabbtree77/session-auth-starter/README.md

 `);
 ```

-Obviously this is very ugly, esp. if you want to use components inside components with all the props and state and async codes.
-This is the problem that Next.js, Remix, SvelteKit, and nowadays Astro, have been solving.

-Astro can indeed serve as a React metaframework, as one can see even in this github repo.
-It hides a lot of that stringification complexity, and as a user all I need is minimal "*.astro" files inside pages as routes, "*.ts" files inside "pages/api" for the json response routes, and "components" which will have React spread on the server and client.
-The spreading will be controlled with special Astro annotations inside "*.astro" files, such as "<SignupPage client:load />" which is no longer JSX.

-In addition, the spreading/blending is done by choosing one of the three major [Astro rendering modes](https://docs.astro.build/en/basics/rendering-modes/): "static" (SSG), "server" (SSR), or "hybrid".
-For example, I set "output: 'server'" inside "astro.config.mjs".

-Each of these modes comes with a few further Astro annotations that control rendering.
-This is well explained by [Coding in Public, 2023](https://www.youtube.com/watch?v=aIHRjloFASU).
+The need to split JSX/React into HTML and Js is ugly, whereas a metaframework will allow to import a React component and use it more directly.

 ## Doubts About Astro

-I will list a few cons about Astro that come from my experience.
+Astro can serve as a React metaframework, but it is not particularly good at it.

 1. SSG mode produces annoying React errors which are actually just warnings: [418](https://react.dev/errors/418?invariant=418), [423](https://react.dev/errors/423?invariant=423).
-Not a big deal, but shows some problems with design.
+Not a big deal, but still.

 2. "npm run build" produces only absolute paths controlled with "site" and "base", which is not enough, esp. if you want to use github pages.
 Manual editing will be needed, which is not a good DX.

-3. Most essentially, why "*.astro", why not just JSX/TypeScript?
-Should I write any component in Astro or React?

-    ".astro" is so confusing:
+3. Why not just JSX/React? "*.astro" is like an HTML or JSX, but is neither of them:

     ```astro
     <div class="min-h-screen gap-4 lg:gap-24 lg:w-3/5 mx-auto flex flex-col items-center text-base-content">